dajat/ws-updates/README.md

 <img src="https://imgur.com/4VUAXv6.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Under Classifications, Critical, Definition, and Security updates are automatically installed for antimalware.
+Under Classifications, Critical, Definition and Security updates are automatically installed for antimalware.
 For demo purposes, we can just choose "critical updates".
-Next, we can choose to manually or automatically snychronize and the updates will be sent to the updates folder that was created earlier.
+Next, we can choose to manually or automatically synchronize and the updates will be sent to the updates folder that was created earlier.
 </p>
 <br />
 <h2>Update Services</h2>